-You won’t find Philidelphia cream cheese in rolls in Japan (which is a good thing!), but look out for kappa maki (small cucumber roll), tekkamaki (small tuna roll), as well as varieties of Gunkanmaki (nigiri wrapped in seaweed), Temaki (seaweed-wrapped rice cones), Futomaki (giant rolls with seaweed on the outside), and of course sashimi.
+You won’t find Philadelphia cream cheese in rolls in Japan (which is a good thing!), so look out for kappa maki (small cucumber roll), tekkamaki (small tuna roll), as well as varieties of gunkanmaki (nigiri wrapped in seaweed), temaki (seaweed-wrapped rice cones), futomaki (giant rolls with seaweed on the outside), and of course sashimi.

 Ramen: You can’t go to Tokyo without eating some delicious ramen noodle soup.
 Going to a ramen restaurant is an experience in itself.
-From the busiest places in train stations that are lined up around the corner, to the tiny hole in the wall restaurants with one or two ramen cooks at the counter.
+They range from the busiest places in train stations with lines snaking around the corner to tiny hole-in-the-wall restaurants with one or two ramen cooks at the counter.

 The most famous and most exciting place to get ramen is at Ramen Street in the Tokyo train station.
 When you arrive in Japan by plane, if you take the train into the city you’ll likely stop here anyway, so it’s definitely worth taking an hour or so to wait in line and try the award-winning ramen restaurants that line the lower level of this chaotic train station.

-The cuisine itself has been influenced over the years, but in general, the cooking methods have been shaped over centuries of societies that have inhabited the Iberian Peninsula and its territories.
+The cuisine itself has been influenced over the years, but in general, the cooking methods in Spain have been shaped over centuries of societies that have inhabited the Iberian Peninsula and its territories.

 The geography and climate of the region have similarly defined the ingredients that make up the dishes.
 Together, the ingredients and cooking methods present a complex gastronomical history that has been evolving with the invasions, conquests and international trade throughout Spain’s history.

-In short, Spain is one of the culinary giants of Europe and travelling here is as much a culinary adventure as it is one through history and culture.
+In short, Spain is one of the culinary giants of Europe.
+Travelling here is as much a culinary adventure as it is one through history and culture.
 Whether you’re coming to Spain for 6 days, or you want to pack up and move here, you’ll want to try these dishes.